Properties of pedestrians walking in line without density constraint: Analysis of the circle experiments

 For each experiment, we removed the transients at the beginning and at the end of each experiment and performed our analysis in the steady state.
 The steady-state duration for each of the 6 realizations of the experiments was: 71, 50, 25, 24, 24 and 10 seconds.

-To quantify whether participants were able to form a circle, we measured the lateral distance of each participant from the participant from the matching circle at each point in time, and found that the distribution of these distances is typically Gaussian with a standard deviation of $\sigma = 0.19 \pm 2$ m (Fig.~\ref{fig_latd} shows the distribution for one of the realizations).
+To quantify whether participants were able to form a circle, we measured the lateral distance of each participant from the participant from the matching circle at each point in time, and found that the distribution of these distances is typically Gaussian with a standard deviation of $\sigma = 0.19 \pm 2$ m (Fig.~\ref{fig_latd} shows the distribution for one of the realizations\redw{, more can be found in section~IX of the Suppl.
+Mat.}).
 This value can be compared with the average radius of the circle, which is $R = 3.8 \pm 0.2$ meters.
 So we find that $\sigma \simeq 5$ \% of $R$.

 Assuming that the center of the circle follows a random walk, we have calculated its diffusion coefficient from the relation valid in 2 dimensions

 where $r_c$ is the distance of the center from its initial position.
 The resulting diffusion coefficient is $D \simeq 30$ $cm^2/s$, which means that after a minute, the typical displacement of the center will be $\sqrt{< r_c^2>} \simeq 80$ cm, or, in other words, $20 \%$ of the radius.